tytydraco/yessleep/out/I_just_moved_into_a_new_apartment_I_think_Im_losing_my_mind.md

 My bedroom has an ornately carved, wooden wall clock that audibly ticks for each second passed.
 This, coupled with the air conditioning unit, provides some nice hotel-esqe ambience, perfect for sleep.
 I showered, thinking that the water itself was a bit harsh on my skin.

+The rubbery green shower curtain hung overhead from an archway that extended down past the rest of the ceiling.
+It boxed me in, leaving me feeling claustrophobic.

-I stepped out of the poorly lit shower, wet as a fish, and grabbed a towel to dry.
+After feeling satisfactorily clean, I stepped out of the poorly lit shower and grabbed a towel to dry.
 As I was, I heard something.
 Faint.
-Down that cursed hallway.
+Down that dark hallway.

 A bottle cap falling on the kitchen counter.

 *Clink Clink Clink Clink Clink.*

 The echo of the measly cap felt pervasive and filled my chest.
 I froze.
 Had I left a cap on a bottle?
 Impossible.
 I had drunk a cream soda with my pizza, but I finished it.
 In the recycling bin finished.
 Oh god!
 The realization made my blood stop, my head feeling dizzy as paranoia crept up my shoulders.

+The bathroom door hung open slightly, allowing me to peak into the hallway when I parted the shower curtain.

+Darkness.

 My breathing quickened.
 My head became a mess of thought.
 I shut the bathroom door and locked it.
 Slinking down on the floor, still naked, I hunkered in the corner of the shower, ears open for the slightest noise.
 There I stayed.